mathworks/toolboxdesign/MEX.md

-### Managing compile time library binaries
+### Compile time libraries
-The toolbox user does not need these libraries to run the MEX functions  they are required only at compile time, these libraries are often referred to as static libraries.
+The toolbox user does not need these library binaries to run the MEX functions  they are required only at compile time, these libraries are often referred to as static libraries.
 You can place these binaries under platform specific folders within the `library` folder.
 We recommend using standard names for the platform folders.
 The table below provides a summary of the folder names and file extensions used for static libraries for popular platforms.

 | Platform          | Folder name | File Extension |
 | :---------------- | :------     | :------        |